Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-open-private-testnet-puppeth.md

 - `sealnode` : operator node, miner node

-- `boodnode` : user node, sending transactions to operator node and synchronize with it.
+- `bootnode` : user node, sending transactions to operator node and synchronize with it.

 ## Setup Environment for 'Puppeth'